Eredost/SnowTricks/README.md

 ## Installation

-Before you can download the project you must first have a PHP version at least ^7.2.5 and a recent version of Composer.
+Before you can download the project you must first have a PHP version at least ^7.2.5, a recent version of Composer and the [Symfony CLI](https://symfony.com/download).

 To set up the project, follow the steps below: